Thet-Wai-123/In-Memory_Database/README.md

 ## About

-This is a custom in-memory database built for learning purposes as part of a senior project, aiming to follow ACID architecture as closely as possible.
+This is a custom light-weight in-memory database built as part of a research project at Cal Poly Pomona.
+Basic functionalities include all CRUD operations.
+It also implements ACID architecture as closely as possible, inspired by PostgreSQL's implementations.
+It supports Multi-Version Control Concurrency with locks for atomicity and isolation, run-time type checking for consistency, and saving to disk on crash for durability.
+It also uses B-tree indexing to speed up query search.

-For use cases, it could be used for for simple and inspectable database system in small-scale projects or testing purposes.

-It supports additional features such as B-tree indexing and data persistence to disk.
-Future improvements include support for concurrency and atomic transactions.

 ## Installation